hossbeast/fab/doc/conventions.md

 # function naming

-these modifiers specify some property about the semantics of the function
+These modifiers specify some property about the semantics of the function.

+If a function has both a failure mode specifier and operation modifier, the operation modifier is first.

-## failure modes
+## failure mode specifier

 w _name_ (wrapper)
 * non-xapi wrapper function that follows the zero-return-success model and